-The resulting dark matter density profile for the Milky Way is shown as a red line in the lower panel of Fig. \ref{Fig3} and the resulting rotational velocity curve that includes the luminous matter and the DM contribution is shown in upper panel of Fig. \ref{Fig3} with a red line too.
-In order top show the differences with the standard dark matter profile and the one it is obtained with ultra light non interacting fermions, for comparison, we have included the best fit for a Navarro-Frenk.White density profile as a black line in both figures.
+The resulting dark matter density profile for the Milky-Way is shown as a red line in the lower panel of Fig. \ref{Fig3} and the resulting rotational velocity curve that includes the luminous matter and the DM contribution is shown in upper panel of Fig. \ref{Fig3} with a red line too.

+In order to show the differences with the standard dark matter profile and the one it is obtained with ultra light non-interacting fermions, for comparison, we have included the best fit for a Navarro-Frenk.White density profile as a black line in both figures.
 Observe that the central density of the NFW dark matter halo is bigger than the corresponding central density of a semi-degenerate gas of fermions.

-\FIGURE{\epsfig{file=mfrhoNR,width=7cm}\epsfig{file=salucci.eps,width=7cm} {Left: Isocurves at $68\%$ C.L and $95\%$ C.L. for the mass of the fermion and central densities that fit the Milky Way rotational curve data.
-The dot corresponds to the best fit point.
-Right: The allowed region in the parameter space $(m_F,\rho_0)$ that adjust the rotational curve of the Milky Way.
-In marron it is shown the region in $(m_F,\rho_0)$ that fulfills eq. \ref{salucci}.} }

-The bounds obtained for $\rho_0, m_F$ with the fit to the rotational curve of the Milky Way can be complemented with other observables.
-In particular, similar approaches for ultralight fermionic dark matter have bee used to fit data from dwarf galaxies.
-In \cite{Randall:2016bqw}, it is found that a fermion with $70 < m_F < 500$ eV can fit the data of the dispersion velocities of the dwarf satellite galaxies of the Milky Way.
+The bounds obtained for $\rho_0, m_F$ with the fit to the rotational curve of the Milky-Way can be complemented with other observables.
+In particular, similar approaches for ultralight fermionic dark matter have been used to fit data from dwarf galaxies.
+In \cite{Randall:2016bqw}, it is found that a fermion with $70 < m_F < 500$ eV can fit the data of the dispersion velocities of the dwarf satellite galaxies of the Milky-Way.
 Furthermore, as we have mentioned, there is a region in the $(m_F, \rho_0)$ parameter space where the relation of a constant surface dark matter halo, i.e. eq. \ref{salucci}, is fulfilled.
-As it can be noted In order to find if the values needed to satisfy both the Milky Way rotational curve data and the dispersion velocities of Dwarf galaxies, a combined analysis must be done and considering in both cases a semi-degenerate gas of fermions.
+As it can be noted, in order to find if the values needed to satisfy both the Milky-Way rotational curve data and the dispersion velocities of Dwarf galaxies, a combined analysis must be done and considering in both cases a semi-degenerate gas of fermions.